 What is duplicate publication in research?

-A duplicate publication is one that overlaps substantially with an already published paper of the same author without acknowledging the same.
+A duplicate publication in research is one that overlaps substantially with an already published paper of the same author without acknowledging the same.
 Duplication can range from republication of the same paper in another journal or reusing certain texts and datasets and plots from a published work as a new paper.
 Splitting one complete piece of research that can go as a single publication into redundant smaller publications with overlapping datasets is also considered unethical.
 Duplicate publication can also be seen as a type of “self-plagiarism” and is considered to be an ethical malpractice in scholarly publication.
 This is despite the fact that it differs from plagiarism, which involves unacknowledged copying of someone else’s work or an attempt to misattribute original authorship and accounts for scientific misconduct.

 Why is duplicate publication a problem and who can it affect?